mesosphere/dcos-docs-site/pages/ksphere/konvoy/latest/tutorials/provision-a-custom-cluster/index.md

     konvoy up
     ```

-The `konvoy up` command provisions the cluster similar to how it is provisioned using the default settings as described in [Provision and deploy the cluster and add-ons][defaultsettings].
+The `konvoy up` command provisions the cluster similar to how it is provisioned using the default settings as described in [Provision and deploy the cluster and addons][defaultsettings].

 However, customized provisioning creates a `cluster.tmp.yaml` file that contains the default values merged with any your user-provided overrides.
 The `cluster.tmp.yaml` file is the file that Ansible uses during its execution.